horacio9a/mfc-node/README.md

 Converting
 ===========
-There is a simple script to convert `.ts` files.
-Just edit `convert.yml` file and set proper values for `srcDirectory` (should be the same with `completeDirectory`) and `dstDirectory`, then run `node convert.js` in a separate console window.
+There is a two scripts to convert all three types of formats in the final `flv` format, which can be easily edited afterwards.
+I've also made a special script for ffmpeg v.2.8.4 because it contains some codecs that not exist in recent versions of `ffmpeg` (cause of copyright).
+One of these codecs is `aacenc` who is in some cases better than the `aac` that is found in newer versions of ffmpeg.
+Renamed ffmpeg v.2.8.4 files is here: [ffmpeg284](https://www.mediafire.com/file/o9wifql28cx2qqh/ffmpeg-2.8.4-win32.rar/file).
+Don't think it's a stupid `.flv` convert to `.flv` because that's how we fix the file and just become good for viewing or editing.
+Just edit `convert.yml` file and set proper values for `srcDirectory` (should be the same with `completeDirectory`) and `dstDirectory`, then run `node convert.js` or `node convert284.js` in a separate console window.
+I suggest you use both scripts, because if the converted file is not good you can always try it with another script.

 For advanced users
 ==================